Microsoft to cut 10,000 jobs, including at least 878 in Seattle area

 Ed Lazowska, professor and Bill & Melinda Gates chair emeritus at Paul G. Allen School of Computer Science & Engineering, calls the latest move by Microsoft “a rebalancing.“

-Microsoft and other tech firms “grew like crazy over the past few years, expecting topline growth to continue – expecting that they would “grow into” their size,” Lazowska said.
+Microsoft and other tech firms “grew like crazy over the past few years, expecting topline growth to continue – expecting that they would ‘grow into’ their size,” Lazowska said.
 When demand weakened after the pandemic and revenues fell, tech firms had to cut costs and “the main controllable costs are people, real estate and computer infrastructure.”

 Nadella said the layoffs would run through March 31, or the end of the company’s third fiscal quarter for 2023.